janphilippfranken/zendo/README.md

-Data, model, and writeup for project Algorithms of Adaptation in Inductive Inference with Symbolic Concepts (Fränken, Bramley, & Theodoropoulos).
+Data, model, and writeup for project Algorithms of Adaptation in Inductive Inference with Symbolic Concepts (Fränken, Theodoropoulos, & Bramley).

+Correspondence: janphilipp.franken@gmail.com.

+Affiliation: University of Edinburgh.